“You can have a cat when you have your own house!”

 The Pros of Raising Kids with a Pet

-I love that she is learning responsibility and how to care for others just by owning a few pets, but it isn’t all a breeze, especially for us parents.
-She absolutely loves to help feed them, and give treats, and does do a good job being gentle and kind to them which is a major plus because she is learning empathy at a very young age.
-Taking care of our family pet and being kind to the animals because she doesn’t want to hurt them is a valuable lesson to be learned; however because she is so young still, most of the actual responsibility falls onto my husband and me.
+I love that she is learning responsibility and how to care for others just by owning a few pets.
+But it isn’t all a breeze, especially for us parents.
+She absolutely loves to help feed them and give treats.
+She does a good job being gentle and kind to them, which is a major plus because she is learning empathy very young.
+Taking care of our family pet and being kind to the animals because she doesn’t want to hurt them is a valuable lesson to be learned.
+However, because she is so young still, most of the actual responsibility falls onto my husband and me.

 The Cons of Taking Care of a Pet while Raising Kids

-Some of the unforeseen cons of having a family pet would be first of all, the cost.
+Some of the unforeseen cons of having a family pet would be, first of all, the cost.
 Pets are not cheap to own!
-From grooming, food, and vet bills to flea and tick treatments, and sickness or injuries that seem to come at the worst time financially, it is quite an expense to have a family pet.
+From grooming, food, vet bills to flea and tick treatments and sickness or injuries that seem to come at the worst time financially, it is quite expensive to have a family pet.
 Be sure to budget these things in before you decided whether a hamster or a horse would be a better fit for your family budget.

 Secondly, I would say a con would be allergies.
-Children are having a difficult time with allergies more than ever before, and pets can cause serious complications.
-Be sure that your child is able to be around the particular pet you are considering, as well as the accessories they need.
-Some things to consider would be dandruff, cat litter, bedding, or even hay or straw if you are considering an outside pet such as a chicken, or horse.
-Don’t be discouraged if your kids are asking for a particular pet, some breeds are hypoallergenic, or hairless pets are available.
+Children are having difficulty with allergies more than ever before, and pets can cause serious complications.
+Be sure that your child can be around the particular pet you are considering, as well as the accessories they need.
+Some things to consider will be dandruff, cat litter, bedding, or even hay or straw if you are considering an outside pet such as a chicken or horse.
+Don’t be discouraged if your kids ask for a particular pet, some breeds are hypoallergenic, or hairless pets are available.
 Fish are also a very safe option for kids that have severe allergies.

-Overall, I would say that raising kids with a family pet is worth it–the lifelong lessons your children will learn are a huge positive, as long as you choose one that is the right fit for your family and your particular family needs.
-Having enough space to comfortably take care of your pet, enough time to devote to care and enough money to pay for needs are all very important.
+Overall, I would say that raising kids with a family pet is worth it–the lifelong lessons your children will learn are a huge positive, as long as you choose a pet that is the right fit for your family and your particular family needs.
+Having enough space to take care of your pet comfortably, enough time to devote to care, and enough money to pay for needs are all very important.